 How do you conduct competitor research?

 We’re glad you asked!
-Let’s demonstrate step by step, how we go about doing competitor research.
+Let’s demonstrate step by step our formula for growth, specifically how we go about doing competitor research.

 Step 1: Who are your competitors?